Christian Unschooling: Math

 Instead of answering her, I gave her the sales tax percentage and challenged her to calculate (using estimation) to come up with a round number to get a close idea.
 She could not do it.
 She knew how to add and multiply, but she didn’t know the specific process/formula to get the specific answer she needed.
 I tried to walk her through each step of the calculation, but by that point she was defeated and emotional, which only further blocked her thinking, adding to the frustration.
 She even bargained by asking me to spot her for the purchase and that she would pay me back after she figured out the total when we got home, when she had more time.

 But my mom gut told me that this was a real-life lesson she needed to learn.
 That simple, mental math calculations are a life skill, and that mom wouldn’t always be there to help her out.
-She walked out of the store with nothing, and I walked out of the store with a disappointed, almost angry, daughter.
+She walked out of the store with nothing, and I walked out of the store with a disappointed and frustrated daughter.

 She still goes at her own pace, but she has been diligently and consistently working away at growing her math knowledge (she primarily uses Teaching Textbooks now but will also watch our Math-U-See DVDs and YouTube videos and use other math resources we have here at home).